vividos/WhereToFly/src/App/Maui/Resources/Raw/info/manual.md

 ![Plan Tour](images/plan-tour.png)

-The dialog lets you reorder the order of the locations and tour planning can be started.
+The dialog lets you reorder the locations and tour planning can be started.
 A minimum of two locations is needed for tour planning.

 The tour planning uses a hiking profile to find paths and displays the planned route using a track line.